KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Spreadsheet: [Google Sheets](https://docs.google.com/spreadsheets/d/1deBV5unvhWWbNgLBUSUI4sriiAdYZkNXEHIBTSnaKlg/edit?usp=sharing)

 **Significance:**
-Not only can Childe not crit, he also can't proc Echos!
+Not only can Childe not CRIT, he also can't proc Echos!
 All joking aside, there is something wrong witht the Echos proc chance here.
 This could change the way Echos is looked at, as it messes with how well the set works on Childe, and other characters may have similar issues.
 I know ZLM have reported weird stuff too.

 #### Tartaglia's N1 or N2 Procing Echoes is Tester Dependent